Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: The local linear extension EIs

-Then we have the following definition of local linear extension system. \begin{Definition} For a given reference point $\hat{\mathbf{x}}$ and positive integer $k$, let $\mathbf{x}^{[k,\hat{\mathbf{x}}]}$ denote the $k$-th order local linear extension variable at $\hat{\mathbf{x}}$.
-We refer to the above procedure to generate system (\ref{LLES01}) as the local linear extension operations, and define (\ref{LLES01}) as the $k$-th order local linear extension system of (\ref{P}) at $\hat{\mathbf{x}}$. \end{Definition} When constructing the local linear extension system, our approach employs the Taylor expansion of $\mathbf{f}(\mathbf{x})$ with respect to $\mathbf{x}$ in (\ref{ParDiff02}), rather than expanding $\mathbf{f}(\mathbf{x}(t))$ solely in $t$ where conventional EIs are conceptually based.
-This critical distinction ensures the linear component of (\ref{LLES01}) incorporates enhanced information than (\ref{P}), while the resulting formulation maintains $\varepsilon$-independence, which is essential for designing uniformly accurate methods.
+Then we have the following definition of local linear extension system. \begin{Definition}[Local linear extension] For a given reference point $\hat{\mathbf{x}}$ and positive integer $k$, let $\mathbf{x}^{[k,\hat{\mathbf{x}}]}$ denote the $k$-th order local linear extension variable at $\hat{\mathbf{x}}$.
+We define (\ref{LLES01}) as the $k$-th order local linear extension system of (\ref{P}) at $\hat{\mathbf{x}}$, and refer to the above procedure to generate system (\ref{LLES01}) as the local linear extension operations. \end{Definition} When constructing the local linear extension system, our approach employs the Taylor expansion of $\mathbf{f}(\mathbf{x})$ with respect to $\mathbf{x}$ in (\ref{ParDiff02}), rather than expanding $\mathbf{f}(\mathbf{x}(t))$ solely in $t$ where conventional EIs are conceptually based.
+This critical distinction ensures the linear component of (\ref{LLES01}) incorporates enhanced information than~(\ref{P}), while the resulting formulation maintains $\varepsilon$-independence, which is essential for designing uniformly accurate methods.

+To obtain a numerical solution for system (\ref{P}), we discretize the time interval $[0,T]$ by employing uniform steps, denoted as $0=t_0<t_1<\cdots< t_N=T$, with a constant step size $h=t_n-t_{n-1}$ ($n=1,\cdots,N$).
+We now develop the numerical method for solving (\ref{P}) based on the local linear extension system (\ref{LLES01}).